coltongrainger/fy19top1/hw02-separation-properties.md

 (b) $f(\Cl{A}) \subset \Cl{f(A)}$ for all sets $A\subset X$ in domain.
 (c) $\Cl{f^{-1}(B)} \subset f^{-1}\left(\Cl{B}\right)$ for all sets $B \subset Y$ in the codomain.

+*Proof sketch.* (a) implies (c) implies (b) implies (a).
+I had proved each implication on paper but misplaced my notes.
+I may revise this proof in a latter assignment.

 ### Continuity by nested interiors

 Consider the same spaces $(X,\sT)$ and $(Y,\sW)$ again with a function $f \colon X \to Y$.
 The following are also equivalent.